 Place in a single layer on a baking sheet.
 Season with salt, pepper, and fresh herbs only.

 Equipment You’ll Need to Make Crispy Potato Skins

-We’re taking potato chips to a whole new level!
-By baking this super healthy snack, you’re not only satisfying your hunger, but also helping to save the earth.
+We're taking potato chips to a whole new level with these potato skin chips!
+By baking this super healthy snack, you're not only satisfying your hunger, but also helping to save the earth.
 This zero waste method of cooking produces the crispiest and most flavorful potato skin chips, plus costs almost nothing to create.

 If you try this vegan potato peel crisps recipe, let us know what you think by leaving a comment and rating below.
 Be sure to follow along on Pinterest, Instagram, and Facebook for even more vegan recipe inspiration.